+EXERCISE 3.18.
 Let $0 \to M' \to M \to M'' \to 0$ be a short exact sequence of R-modules.

-- a) Show that if M' and M'' are both finitely presented, so is M. - b) Show that if M is finitely presented and M' is finitely generated, then M'' is finitely presented.
+a) Show: if M' and M'' are both finitely presented, so is M.

+b) Show": if M is finitely presented and M' is finitely generated, then M'' is finitely presented.

-A stronger condition yet is the following: an R-module M is coherent if it is finitely generated and every finitely generated submodule is finitely presented.
+A stronger condition still is the following: an R-module M is coherent if it is finitely generated and every finitely generated submodule is finitely presented.
 Evidently coherent implies finitely presented implies finitely generated, and all three coincide over a Noetherian ring.
 The significance of coherence lies in the following:

-Theorem 3.7.
-Let R be a ring (not necessarily commutative, but with unity).
+THEOREM 3.7.
+Let R be a not-necessarily-commutative ring.